t-nosewicz/meeting-system-spring/README.md

 ### What are the benefits of modularity?
 If done correctly, it can improve maintainability of the system:
-- code coupling is decreased, because components interact with eachother only through the public interfaces (we can change the internals of the module without breaking the collaborators)
+- code coupling is decreased, because components interact with each other only through the public interfaces (we can change the internals of the module without breaking the collaborators)
-- it is easier to test different parts of the system in isolation thanks to the explicit bounderies
+- it is easier to test different parts of the system in isolation thanks to the explicit boundaries

 ### What about the cons?
-It can be difficult to create complex views or reports because the database tables are encapsulated and we can't(or at least shouldn't) run Sql statements across the entire database schema.
+It can be difficult to create complex views or reports because the database tables are encapsulated, and we can't(or at least shouldn't) run Sql statements across the entire database schema.

 # Domain description
 Meeting system allows users to organize groups and schedule meetings for the group members.